NathanSass/sketchProblems/README.md

 ######Technologies:
 - HTML5
 - Css3
-- Vanilla Javascript
+- Vanilla JavaScript
 - Jquery

 ####spinningCube
-A spinning cube that has the ability to be selected.
+A spinning cube that has the ability to be have sides selected that stops the cube from spinning.

+Refactor: A CSS only solution did not allow for mouse manipulation.
+Implemented a JavaScript solution that uses mouse movements to control the cube.

 ######Technologies:
 - HTML5
 - CSS3
+- JavaScript (refactor)

 ####pangram
 Pangram: A short sentence containing all 26 letter of the English alphabet